FerideCeren/volatility_surface_hedging/README.md

 ### Neural Network

-A feedforward neural network trained to predict implied volatility directly from option's strike and time to maturity.
+A feedforward neural network trained to predict total implied variance directly from option's log moneyness and time to maturity, then implied volatility was derived.
 Once trained, the model provides fast volatility surface predictions without repeated numerical optimization.

 ## Workflow